Lommix/quadtree_boid_simulation/README.md

 ## Export to wasm

-there is simple shell script to generate and export wasm bind files.
-Inside the www folder ist a npm vite setup to test with.
+There is simple shell script to export wasm bindings to files.
+Node dev setup is inside the www folder.

 ```
 cargo build --release --target wasm32-unknown-unknown